mcourtne/btaps-node/README.rst

 Description
 ___________
 This project is a library for communicating with a `Plugable PS-BTAPS1 Bluetooth Home Automation Switch`_ in Node.js.
-The work is based on a 'Python library`_ for the same device.
+The work is based on a `Python library`_ for the same device.

 Dependencies
 ____________